UniversalTze/OpenJudge/services/execution/README.md

 }
 ```

 You will then need to create a submission file for each language you wish to test for.
 This should be added to the relevant directory in the `submission_code` directory for the language.
-The filename should match the test case name (`test_{test_case_name}.{language extension}`, e.g. `test_basic_001.py`).
+The filename should match the test case name (`test_{test_name}.{language extension}`, e.g. `test_basic_001.py`).

 ### Deployment Testing
 How to test deployment of just this microservice